The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Full Lists of Features (Table , , and )

-The following tables show the full lists of Post (M) features, User Profile (U-P) features, and User Historical Action (U-HA) features.
-The full list of User Historical Post (U-HM) features is in Table~1.
+The following tables show the full lists of Message (M) features, User Profile (U-P) features, and User Historical Action (U-HA) features.
+User Historical Message (U-HM) features are the aggregated Message features (M) of a sender and those of a recipient, as well as an additional feature measuring topic similarity between the two users.